DJJeffP/OpenTX_Snake/README.md

 ## Features
 * Works with all HD touchscreens like in a Radiomaster TX16S
-* Just a fun Snake game you can play on the Controler
+* Just a fun Snake game you can play on the Controller

 ## Requirements